 For some sky-high thrills and views, take a ride on the Myrtle Beach SkyWheel.
-It offers some of the best views of the beach and boardwalk areas.
-While I’m afraid of heights, I found the ride smooth enough to peek through closed lids and snap some photos during the ten-minute go-round.
+It offers some of the best views of the beach and boardwalk areas, and makes for some fun selfie opportunities for teens.
+The 10-minute ride is very smooth for anyone who’s a bit afraid of heights.

 Kayak in Murrells Inlet

 Head south of the Grand Strand for 20 minutes and get back to nature on a kayak tour of the unique ecosystem that is Murrells Inlet.
 Guided tours with Black River Outdoors will transport you to a quiet space of shore and seabirds, pirate stories and pluff mud.
 You can book 2 or 4 hour eco or fishing tours, and double-kayaks are available for families with younger kids.
 Kayaking the calm waters of the Inlet may provide just the break you need from the bustle and commercialization of Myrtle Beach.